Lomustine

 What is lomustine?

-Its use in cats and dogs to treat certain cancers is ‘off label’ or ‘extra label’.
-Many drugs are commonly prescribed for off label use in veterinary medicine.
-In these instances, follow your veterinarian’s directions and cautions very carefully as their directions may be significantly different from those on the label.
+Its use in cats and dogs to treat certain cancers is off label (extra label).
+Many drugs are commonly prescribed for off-label use in veterinary medicine.
+“Off label” means the drug is being used in a way that has not been reviewed or approved by the U.S. Food and Drug Administration (FDA) or Health Canada.
+In these instances, follow your veterinarian’s directions and cautions carefully, as they may be significantly different from those on the label.

 How is lomustine given?